TheWafflesVU/legendary-waffle/README.md

 - **Chatroom Integration**: Users can now create chat rooms for each project, allowing real-time collaboration and discussion.
 - **Tag Management**: Improved tag management with a dropdown menu for selecting tags and a separate endpoint for adding tags.
 - **Enhanced Project Posting**: Redesigned the project posting page to display existing projects on the left and a form for creating new projects on the right.
-- **User Profile Management**: Added a user profile page where users can update their information and select their programming languages with styled checkboxes.
 - **Card Interface Update**: Polished displaying of the projects with React-Tinder-Card.
 Animations now feel much smoother and more responsive.
+- **Overhaul in styling**: Enhanced user interface with a modern and intuitive design, providing a seamless and visually appealing user experience.

 ### Bug Fixes
+- Fixed sidebar overlapping with navbar.
 - Fixed issues with card references in the project card component.
+- Fixed animation error if user clicks the card after swiping.
-- Fixed error on profile page.
+- Fixed 404 error on profile page.
 - Resolved scrolling issues with the project card page.
 - Improved error handling for API requests.